kubernetes-sigs/kueue/keps/1282-pods-ready-requeue-strategy/README.md

 }
 ```

-For now, we don't make this knob since only `backoffLimitCount` would be enough to current stories.
+For the first iteration, we don't make this knob since only `backoffLimitCount` would be enough to current stories.